Women’s Health App Market Size, Share, Trends, Growth, and Forecasts for 2025 - 2032

 Key Industry Developments

-• In March 2025, Sidekick Health launched a clinical study of MENO!
-App, its new prescription digital therapeutic (PDT) app.
-The company initiated a 12-week study in Germany to validate the app’s effect on menopause symptom relief.
+• In March 2025, Sidekick Health launched a 12-week clinical study for its MENO! app, a prescription digital therapeutic (PDT) designed to relieve menopause symptoms.

-• In February 2025, Laiqa, a start-up based in India, introduced its LAIQA health app to transform women’s wellness.
-The app is mainly designed to address hormonal imbalances and related concerns like sleep, gut health, PCOS, stress, thyroid, and weight management.
+• In February 2025, Laiqa introduced the LAIQA health app, targeting hormonal imbalances and related concerns such as sleep, gut health, PCOS, stress, thyroid, and weight management.

-• In January 2025, the Federation of Obstetric and Gynecological Societies of India (FOGSI) launched a free women’s health app to raise awareness of several health issues.
-The app will regulate distribution of information on issues revolving around pregnancy, menopause, vaccinations, and cervical cancer.
-It will be funded by UNICEF.
+• In January 2025, the Federation of Obstetric and Gynecological Societies of India (FOGSI), with funding from UNICEF, launched a free women’s health app to raise awareness about pregnancy, menopause, vaccinations, and cervical cancer.

 Details